 What are the risks of laparoscopy?

-As with every operative procedure, undergoing a laparoscopy carries some risks, however, the procedure is widely performed and the risks are relatively low.
+Undergoing a laparoscopy carries some risks.
+However, the risks are relatively low.

-Minor complications are estimated to occur in 1 or 2 out of every few hundred cases following laparoscopy.
+Minor complications are estimated to occur in 1 or 2 of a few hundred cases.
 They include:

 - Minor bleeding and bruising around the incision